chourobin/tf-to-inventory/README.md

 # Terraform to Inventory

 This is a small python script that generates an Ansible [inventory](http://docs.ansible.com/intro_inventory.html)  from a [Terraform](https://terraform.io/) state file.
-You can spawn a lot of VMs using Terraform and then provision them with Ansible.
+You can spin up a bunch of VMs using Terraform and then provision them with Ansible.

 ## Usage